Go Back

 Instructions

-• Clean the fish, removing scales and guts.
+• Clean the fish by removing the scales and guts.
 In a pot, bring 8 cups of water to a boil.
 Add the fish and boil for about 10 minutes.
 Transfer the cooked fish to a bowl and let it cool.
-Strain the fish stock, then add the peeled tamarind and the polygonum leaves.
+Strain the fish stock, then add the peeled tamarind and polygonum leaves.
 Continue to boil over low heat.

-• Keep your hands wet by dipping them into a bowl of water constantly.
-Pick the flesh out of all the fish and discard the bones.
-Break the fish meat into tiny pieces and return it to the stock.
+• Keep your hands wet by dipping them into a bowl of water regularly.
+Remove the flesh from the fish and discard the bones.
+Break the fish meat into small pieces and return it to the stock.
 Cover with a lid and reduce the heat.

-• Using a mini food processor, grind the spice paste until it is fine.
-Heat up a wok and sauté the spice paste with cooking oil for about 6-8 minutes, or until it becomes aromatic and spicy.
+• Using a mini food processor, grind the spice paste until fine.
+Heat a wok and sauté the spice paste in cooking oil for about 6-8 minutes, or until it becomes aromatic and spicy.
 Transfer the spice paste into the boiling stock.

 • Extract the tamarind juice and add it to the stock.
-Strain the tamarind juice, keeping the seeds.
-Repeat this process 3-4 times with 1/2 cup of water each time to ensure you extract all the essence from the tamarind.
-Continuously taste your Assam Laksa stock to ensure it's sour and meets your preference.
-For seasoning, add salt and sugar to taste.
+Strain the juice, keeping the seeds.
+Repeat this process 3-4 times, using 1/2 cup of water each time, to ensure you extract all the essence from the tamarind.
+Continuously taste the Assam Laksa stock to ensure it's sour to your liking.
+Adjust the seasoning by adding salt and sugar to taste.

-• In a serving bowl, add the laksa noodles and garnish with all vegetables on top.
-Pour the fish broth into the bowl and serve immediately with a spoonful of Heh Ko or prawn paste.
+• In a serving bowl, add the laksa noodles and garnish with all the vegetables on top.
+Pour the fish broth over the noodles and serve immediately with a spoonful of Heh Ko (prawn paste).

 Notes